davidchern/mathml2tex/README.md

 # mathml2tex

-Convert mathml back into math-tex, but with only a subset of mathml specs is supported (yet extending it is simple).
+Convert mathml back into math-tex, but with only a subset of mathml syntaxes is supported (yet extending it is simple).

-Run on Python 2.7
+Run on Python 2.7, may run on Python 3.x too.

 ### Requirement